Read-Write/wsync/README.md

 		sudo make install

-Wsync will be install in `/usr/local/bin` directory.
+Wsync is installed in `/usr/local/bin` directory.

 ### How to use it